27 Daily Advent Devotionals

-The beginning of the church year, marked by the first Sunday of Advent, has officially begun.
+The beginning of the church year, marked by the first Sunday of Advent, arrives again.

-Oft nicknamed a "Little Lent," because of its invitation to feast and to repent as a way to prepare for Christmastide, Advent is a season in which we meditate on the coming of God in Christ by his Spirit.
+Oft-nicknamed a "Little Lent," because of its invitation to repent as a way to prepare for Christmastide, the time of feasting, Advent is a season in which we meditate on the coming of God in Christ by his Spirit.
 From the Latin "adventus," which is the Latin translation of the Greek word "parousia," a word frequently used to refer to the Second Coming of Christ, Advent asks: